GhofraneMrgh/Laravel_project-/README.md

 4- Run the Laravel code on your local machine using the command "php artisan serve".

 5 - Open a web browser and visit the appropriate URLs to test various actions and features of the project :
-    * /api/articles/import?siteRssUrl="votre url fichier xml" : this URL : will download the file, parse the xml and will save all the articles in a database.
+   <br> * /api/articles/import?siteRssUrl="votre url fichier xml" : this URL : will download the file, parse the xml and will save all the articles in a database.
 The raw content will be saved in the imports table, and each article will be saved in the articles table.
-    * /api/articles : this URL : Displays the articles in the databases
+   <br> * /api/articles : this URL : Displays the articles in the databases

 6 - Verify that the actions have been performed correctly by checking the database for the expected results.
 For example, if you created a new user account during the authentication test, check that the user account was created in the MySQL database.